nuts-foundation/nuts-fhir-validation/docs/pages/technical/fhir-rules.rst

 :code:`verification.verified` should always be **true**, if **false**, the source should reflect this (eg. court order).
 :code:`verificationWith` should refer to either the patient or a relative of the patient.
-In case of a relative, only the :code:`display` field will be required.

 .. code-block:: json